ENJOY FOUR PERFECT DAYS IN THE SOUTHEAST OF IRELAND

 Day 3 - Wicklow, the garden of Ireland, Glendalough and Avoca.

 Travel from Ballilogue north through Bunclody and the Wicklow hills to experience the gentle beauty of Wicklow's rugged hills, lakes, and pretty towns.
 Visit Glendalough, the tranquility of a monastic settlement, Powerscourt Gardens and House, the mill at Avoca village, Enniskerry and the cliff walk from Bray to Greystones before returning to an evening relaxing with the selection of Art, Architecture and Photography books at your home from home in Ballilogue!

 Day 4 - The Atlantic Way, Cork City, Kinsale & The Jameson Experience at Midleton.

-Before you leave us at Ballilogue experience the local walks and enjoy Mrs Meaney's Cottage and home with it's original artifacts, history open fire and small artisan shop with the special and exclusive contemporary crafts from the Celtsius collection for you to take home as a keepsake or a gift or alternatively have us ship to your door from our on-line shop.
+Before you leave us at Ballilogue experience the local walks and enjoy Mrs. Meaney's Cottage and home with its original artifacts, history open fire and small artisan shop with the special and exclusive contemporary crafts for you to take home as a keepsake or a gift.

 Download a printable version of this 4 Day Tour Guide in PDF format here